 Demonstrated computer skills in: Word, PowerPoint, Excel.
 Preferred experience in AdmissionPros, Banner, or other comparable system software.

-Must have valid driver’s license at all times.
+Must have valid driver’s license and valid passport at all times.

 UNC Greensboro, located in the Piedmont Triad region of North Carolina, is a higher-research activity university as classified by the Carnegie Foundation.
 Founded in 1891 and one of the original three UNC system institutions, UNCG is one of the most diverse universities in the state with nearly 20,000 students and over 2,700 faculty and staff members representing more than 90 nationalities.
 With 17 Division I athletic teams, 85 undergraduate degrees in over 100 areas of study, as well as 74 master’s and 32 doctoral programs, UNCG is consistently recognized nationally among the top universities for academic excellence and value, with noted strengths in health and wellness, visual and performing arts, nursing, education, and more.
 For additional information, please visit uncg.edu and follow UNCG on Facebook, Twitter and Instagram.